 Coppertone Side Effects

-Note: This page contains information about the side effects of sunscreen topical.
-Some of the dosage forms included on this document may not apply to the brand name Coppertone.
+Note: This document contains side effect information about sunscreen topical.
+Some of the dosage forms listed on this page may not apply to the brand name Coppertone.

-Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application oil, topical application ointment, topical application pad, topical application spray, topical application stick
+Applies to sunscreen topical: topical application cream, topical application gel/jelly, topical application liquid, topical application lotion, topical application ointment, topical application spray, topical application stick

-In addition to its needed effects, some unwanted effects may be caused by sunscreen topical (the active ingredient contained in Coppertone).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, sunscreen topical (the active ingredient contained in Coppertone) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - burning, itching, or stinging of the skin